jmannDev43/toggl-button/README.md

   - Start another time entry inside your account.
   - Go to Toggl to stop or edit your time entry.

-## Custom domains
-If you use a setup, where one of the supported services is on a custom domain you can customize the extension to fit your needs.
-Here is a step by step guide on how to [add custom domain][98] to the extension.

 ## Contributing
 Want to contribute?
 Great!
 Just fork the project, make your changes and open a [Pull Request][99]